 White House: Trump is likely to honor request for investigation of Navy SEAL's death

-A senior White House spokeswoman said Sunday that she thinks President Donald Trump will support an investigation requested by the father of William ''Ryan'' Owens, a Navy SEAL, into the circumstances surrounding his death during a raid on al-Qaida last month in Yemen.
-Sarah Huckabee Sanders, the principal White House deputy secretary, offered that assessment during an appearance on ABC News' ''This Week'' in which she was asked to respond to a request by Bill Owens in a Miami Herald interview for an investigation related to his son's death.
+President Trump speaks to a packed ballroom during the CPAC conference in Maryland on Friday.
+Washington Post photo by Melina Mara A senior White House spokeswoman said Sunday that she thinks President Donald Trump will support an investigation requested by the father of William "Ryan" Owens, a Navy SEAL, of his death during a raid on al-Qaida last month in Yemen.

 |Title